wschroder/BayouCloud/README.md

 Demo app to experiment with Azure's API for .Net

 Assumptions:
+1. Existence of storage account.
-1. Existence of key-vault (name configured in AppSettings.json)
+2. Existence of key-vault
+3. Key vault name defined in Bayou.Cloud.IntegrationTest AppSettings (see "KeyVaultName")
-2. Keyvault contains storage account connection string
+4. Storage account connection string defined in KeyVault

-See Setup-KeyVault.ps1 for setting up a service principle for the app which will have access the KeyVault.
+5. Service principle defined for this test app, and given rights to the Key Vault.
+(See Setup-KeyVault.ps1)